Accelerynt-Security/AS-Add-Machine-Logon-Users-to-Incident/README.md

 ![MachineLogonUsers_Key_Vault_2](Images/MachineLogonUsers_Key_Vault_2.png)

-Once your secret has been added to the vault, navigate to the "**Access policies**" menu option, also found under the "**Settings**" section on the key vault page menu.
+Once your secret has been added to the vault, navigate to the "**Access policies**" menu option.
 Leave this page open, as you will need to return to it once the playbook has been deployed.
 See [Granting Access to Azure Key Vault](https://github.com/Accelerynt-Security/AS-Add-Machine-Logon-Users-to-Incident#granting-access-to-azure-key-vault).

 ![MachineLogonUsers_Key_Vault_3](Images/MachineLogonUsers_Key_Vault_3.png)